thelovearinze/aws-gwlb-centralized-inspection/README.md

    Run `terraform destroy` to remove all resources and stop billing.

 ## Related Documentation
-For a deep dive into the architectural decisions, routing logic, and "War Stories" from this implementation, read the full case study on Medium:
+For a deep dive into the architectural decisions, routing logic, and "Stories" from this implementation, read the full case study on Medium:
 [**Building a Centralized Traffic Inspection Hub on AWS**]https://medium.com/@thelovearinze/f6ed4ee3b56d